 Let’s look at the demographics of NYU undergraduates:

-Geographically, the Class of 2022 included the following:
+Geographically, students admitted into the Class of 2025 included the following:

-The following states sent the most undergraduates to NYU:
+The following states send the most undergraduates to NYU:

 1) New York City